The role of an AGWA Volunteer

 Interested in becoming a Voluntary Gallery Guide?
 AGWA guides have the opportunity to work within one of WA's most significant cultural institutions, develop new skills and network with like-minded people through ongoing training and research.
 To find out what it takes to be a Voluntary Gallery Guide please read our AGWA Gallery Guide information below.

 If you're aged 15-21 years and want to contribute to AGWA's programs for young people, then submit an application to become a Pulse Youth Advisory Panel member.
-As a panel member, you will meet once per month (third Tuesday of the month) to actively contribute to ideas, program and events for AGWA Pulse, the year-long program of events for young people.
+As a panel member, you will meet once per month to actively contribute to ideas, program and events for AGWA Pulse, the year-long program of events for young people.

 The panel is open to all Western Australian people aged 15 to 21 years of age who are interested in volunteering and keen to make a difference in the arts.
 AGWA aims to include young people from culturally diverse backgrounds, LGBTIQ+ communities, and those with specific access needs.
 We hope your time on the panel will give you the opportunity to actively contribute to the Gallery's program, advocate for youth issues and programs, and develop your arts and leadership skills.